 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably read up.
 R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s unquestionably incredibly important.
-Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly known as Freon*, and is stated by the EPA as HCFC-22.
+Most air conditioning units older than 10 years use an AC refrigerant called R22 that’s commonly recognized as Freon*, and is stated by the EPA as HCFC-22.
 In this article, we’ll use the name R22.
 This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol